piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 What is a facet aggregation is described in [data format](#data-format) section.
 All other aggregations are non-facet and should be explicitly mentioned.
 Those are filters such as price, depot (whenever they are on stock in our warehouse rather than supplier's one), supplier, etc. When I look there it feels like most of them need to be in facets.
 Historical reasons. :)

 Every loop then delegates to `make-agg` multimethod, which actually build its piece of query.
+Here is an example of a filter for colors - it's one of the simplest aggregations, just generates a list of colors available for selected products.

 ```
 (def NESTED-AGG :_nest)